Austin Domestic Violence Lawyer

 Contact Us For A Free Case Review.David Chambers believes everyone deserves a second chance.
-That's why he personally works on each assault/ assault domestic violence defense case our firm handles.
-If you need a defense attorney, don't wait—fill out the form below to start your defense now!
+That's why he personally works on each defense case our firm handles.
+Don't wait—fill out the form below to start your defense now!

 Why Chambers & Associates?

 Chamber & Associates can assist you in preparing a strong defense and starting the process of gathering evidence necessary to increase our chances of securing a dismissal.
 In many instances, we can keep you from having to attend the initial court dates in order to avoid conflicts with your work and hopefully reduce any stress associated with enduring the stigma of a criminal accusation.
 The State will most certainly use its resources to prosecute you to the fullest extent of the law.
 Chambers & Associates can serve as that buffer you need to protect you from the State’s desire to convict.

 WHAT HAPPENS WHEN YOU ARE CHARGED FOR FAMILY VIOLENCE IN AUSTIN, TEXAS?

 Once arrested, the arresting agency files a probable cause affidavit stating why the State should detain you for allegedly committing an act of family violence.

 What happens when you go to court for domestic violence